trzewiczek/js-tutorial/README.md

 ]
 ```

-No surprises I suppose.
-But let's take a step by step tour of this array.
+No surprises here, I suppose.
+Still, let's take a step by step tour of this bit of data.

-**...**
+First of all the name `page` (declared as `const`) directs us to an array.
+This means we want to treat link from our app's view as a collection, not individual entities.
+How we represent each of them is to be discovered, but for now we're sure each of them is a part of a bigger collection.
+Is there any specific order into this list?
+We don't know.
+Do we care about it at this point?
+Not really.

+Next, we see that each of these elements is an object.
+It makes perfect sense, doesn't it?
+A link is a multi-dimensional piece of information in the end.
+It has a tag name, some attributes, text show to the user and finally visibility status.
+For each of these dimensions we reserve a _field_ in the object and we do it smart—each object has the same set of fields: `tag`, `attributes`, `text` and `visibility`.